nuhman/mini-challenges/src/challenges/textmetrics/README.md

 # Text Metrics

+## Aim
-Analyze text input for various metrics such as:
+Build a tool to analyze text input for various metrics such as:

 - **Reading Time**: Estimates the time required to read the text.
 - **Readability Score**: Calculates the Flesch Reading Ease score to gauge text complexity.